Weltried/server/README.md

 Servers is running on Azure instance.
 * weltried.ga

-* The test server which just return constant value to client is running independently.
+* A test server which just return constant value to client is running independently.

-* A client will only communicate with Main Server, which means server system appears Reverse Proxy.
+* A client will only communicate with a Main Server, which means server system is Reverse Proxy.
     - Only the Main Server communicate with others which are AI-Model Server and Database.

 ## About Test Server